-However . . . the Akita Inu has a dominant, complex personality that makes him very challenging to raise.
+However.... the Akita Inu has a complex personality that makes him very challenging to raise.

 Akitas can be so aggressive with other dogs of the same sex that two males or two females should never be left alone together.
-The problem is that this breed can be difficult to "read" -- often he does not "posture" (display obvious signs of aggression) -- instead, an Akita Inu may co-exist peacefully with another dog until suddenly, apparently out of the blue, a minor disagreement occurs, or perhaps the other dog pushes the Akita too far or approaches the Akita's food bowl or favorite toy, and then the Akita may attack with unsuspected ferocity.
-Akitas can be very possessive of their food -- keep children away from them during mealtime.
+The problem is that this breed can be difficult to "read" – often he does not "posture" (display obvious signs of aggression) – instead, an Akita may co-exist peacefully with another dog until suddenly, apparently out of the blue, a minor disagreement occurs, or perhaps the other dog pushes the Akita too far or approaches the Akita's food bowl or favorite toy, and then the Akita may attack with ferocity.
+Akitas can be very possessive of their food – keep children and other pets away from them during mealtime.

 As you might guess, cats and other small animals are also at risk around an Akita.
 In general, it is simply safest to keep this breed as an only pet.

-Training can be a challenge, for the Akita Inu is assertive, strong-willed, and bores easily, and he may use his intelligence in ways that suit his own purposes.
+Training can be a challenge, for the Akita Inu is assertive, strong-willed, and bores easily.
+He may use his intelligence in ways that suit his own purposes.

 Yet owners who know how to lead will find him eminently trainable via praise and reward methods.
-This breed must be treated with respect -- absolutely no teasing -- but you must insist on respect in return or he will walk right over you.
+This breed must be treated with respect – absolutely no teasing – but you must insist that he return that respect, or he will walk right over you.
 Akitas are not a good choice for a first-time dog owner.